jankichauhan/Captsone_Goodreads_Imdb/README.md

 > - Both Goodreads and Imdb are Amazon subsidaries.

 ## Future Analysis
-As I mentioned in motivation, it will great to see if the effect of movies(once they release) on the sales and number of reader of books.
+It will great to see if the effect of movies(once they release) on the sales and number of reader of books.

 Imdb don't have revenue information for each movie.
-Given more time, it would be intresting to compare the revenue of movies that were adpated from books vs movie with original screenplay.
+Given more time, it would be interesting to compare the revenue of movies that were adapted from books vs movie with original screenplay.

 Looking at the graphs, why there is dip in number of movies in 2018 and 2019?
 Was it because of #MeToo movement?